Choose the Hostel Best for You

-You may be expected to contribute to the chores.
+At a very few—the ones I call communal hostels—you may be expected to contribute to the chores.

-2. Party hostels: with few rules and never a curfew, these offer their fun-oriented and often hard drinking clientele a refuge from other hostel types.
+With few rules and never a curfew, these offer their fun-oriented and often hard drinking clientele a refuge from other hostel types.

-It offers hostel-style rates for single rooms.
+That provides you hostel-style rates for single rooms.

 Pacific Spirit Hostel Vancouver Pros & Cons

 Above: Make sure the urban hostel you choose is in a busy and well lighted area at night.
 That will help keep you safe.